Children’s Dental Month – (February, 2024)

 If your child is younger than 6, watch them brush.
 Make sure they use a pea-sized amount of toothpaste and always spit it out rather than swallow.

-- Ask your child’s dentist to apply dental sealants when appropriate.
+- Ask your child’s dentist to apply dental sealants when permanent molars have erupted.

 - Drink tap water that contains fluoride.

 - Children are now required to have an oral health assessment or dental exam prior to enrolling in Kindergarten.